 Traditionally, chicken, beef, or lamb meat is used for these kababs.
 Prawns or scallops are good substitutes as well.

 If you're making a curry that involves fresh chilies, you can add a spicier variety of chili to that so you don't affect the overall flavor of the dish.
 You can also scrape the inside of the chili and add only the seeds for a more subtle spiciness.
 Otherwise, you can always add chili powder or cayenne pepper.
-This may be the easiest option as these are more readily available to many home cooks.

 |Nutritional Guidelines (per serving)|